We have a confession.

 Your task list is full of stuff that is either boring or of little interest to you.
 Usually, this encompasses personal to-dos but can also include the arbitrary, paper-pushing duties of a 9-to-5 job or reading the necessary but dull chapters of a textbook.

 When the items on your to-do list are tedious and dull, and the more you think about them, the greater your apathy.
 So you fill the time with frivolous activities that you (mistakenly) deem necessary and more exciting.

 So instead of cleaning your house, you decide it wiser to add to your list of must-see movies.
 Before you realize it, you’ve spent an hour scrolling through Netflix, and the dust on your furniture remains.

 This can appear in two ways.
 The most obvious is the challenge of a task.
 Few people enjoy working outside their comfort zone, and a tough project easily puts us there.

 In many cases, this will manifest itself with the rationalization that you don’t have enough time now to deal with this challenging problem, but you will later.
 You continue with this mindset until you reach the point that time is up.

-The second part of difficulty comes from a sense of being overwhelmed.
-It's not just one thing, but lots of things.
+The second part of the difficulty comes from a sense of being overwhelmed.
+It’s not just one thing, but lots of things.
 The longer you put them off, the longer you can avoid facing the steep climb you have ahead of you.